-Hendrickson's HTS Series for Autocar is a mechanical suspension designed to achieve maximum durability with limited maintenance requirements.
+Hendrickson's HTS 210 suspension for Spartan Chassis, Inc., designed for Type C School Bus Application, is a mechanical suspension designed to achieve maximum durability with limited maintenance requirements.
 The system utilizes advanced spring technology to achieve extended service life with excellent ride characteristics.

-HTS for Autocar is available in 19,000 and 21,000 pound capacities, designated as HTS-190 and HTS-210.
-These suspension configurations are intended primarily for over-the highway applications where the axle load does not exceed 19,000 and 21,000 pounds, respectively.
+HTS for Spartan Chassis, Inc., designed for Type C School Bus Application, is available in 21,000 pound capacity, designated as HTS 210.
+These suspension configurations are intended primarily for over-the highway applications where the axle load does not exceed 21,000 pounds.